testillano/h2agent/README.md

 No additional arguments are expected.
 The incoming request is fully translated into key without any manipulation, and then searched in internal provision map.

 This is the default algorithm.
 Internal provision is stored in a map indexed with real requests information to compose an aggregated key (normally containing the requests *method* and *URI*, but as future proof, we could add `expected request` fingerprint).
 Then, when a request is received, the map key is calculated and retrieved directly to be processed.

 This algorithm is very good and easy to use for predictable functional tests (as it is accurate), also giving internally  better performance for provision selection.

 ###### FullMatchingRegexReplace

-Both arguments are required.
+Both `rgx` and `fmt` arguments are required.
 This algorithm is based in [regex-replace](http://www.cplusplus.com/reference/regex/regex_replace/) transformation.
 The first one (*rgx*) is the matching regular expression, and the second one (*fmt*) is the format specifier string which defines the transformation.
 For example, you could trim an *URI* received in different ways:

 `URI` example: